 Why the legendary Switzerland train map evokes wanderlust.

-As anyone who has put together a rail itinerary in Switzerland would attest, this map is an essential planning tool.
+As anyone who has assembled a rail itinerary in Switzerland would attest, this map is an essential planning tool.
 That’s because, arguably, a minor disadvantage of using digital travel planners is that distances from point A to point B are not always apparent - just the time it takes to get there.

 On the other hand, this time-proven map unlocks the full potential of Switzerland’s train system by showcasing the sheer number of connections possible.
 And is there a more wanderlust-evoking tool than a physical map waiting to be explored?
 We don’t think so.